azine/email-bundle/README.md

 {{ "This text should be wrapped after 30 characters, as it is too long for just one line.
 But there is not line break in the text so far" | textWrap(30) }}
 ```

-## Open Issues
-- I'd like to remove the dependency to the [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), but as I work with the [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), this has no priority for me.
-If you would like to see this implemented, let me know.